-Her theft conviction relates to $1.615 million that Norma withdrew in 2013 as a shareholders’ loan from two companies she co-owned with her ex-partner.
+Her theft conviction relates to $1,265,000 that Norma withdrew in 2013 as a shareholders’ loan from two companies she co-owned with her ex-partner.
+The parties had withdrawn shareholder loans before in various amounts.
 She personally guaranteed the loan.
 At the time, their joint portfolio was worth $330 million.
-Upon Dr. Bernstein complaining about the loan, she repaid $1.7 million within 30 days.
+Upon Dr. Bernstein complaining about the loan, she repaid the $1,265,000 plus another $435,000 within 30 days to provide a surplus to pay upcoming bills.
 Two and a half years later she was arrested and charged with theft over $5,000.

-Norma must now go to jail for her decision to partner with Dr. Bernstein.
-She regrets the mistakes she has made.
+Norma regrets the mistakes she has made.
 She is heartbroken for her children, her husband and her parents.
-She is worried about how her children will be emotionally and financially supported while she is in jail.
+She is worried about how her children will be emotionally and financially supported.
 She is distraught by what the immediate future will hold.
 She is disillusioned and disappointed by the justice system given its failure to prevent its monied manipulation for malevolent ends.

 Norma has been touched by those people who have reached out to her and to her husband to provide their best wishes at such a difficult time.
 She appreciates the hugs she has received.
 She is even more grateful for how her children’s friends, school mates, teammates, their parents, the children’s coaches, the children’s teachers and the children’s principals have rallied around them to protect them.
 She is humbled by everyone’s support.

-Norma will be appealing the conviction in this matter.
-Michael Kohl will be representing her in the appeal.
+Norma is appealing the conviction in this matter.
+Michael Lacy is representing her in the appeal.